 PALS: Principals and Leaders in Schools

 PALS is an initiative for principals and their school leaders.
 PALS is dedicated to addressing racial, class, ability, and gender-based achievement disparities in STEM education in Minnesota.
-School leaders are selected by principals who attended our Summer Institute for principals, so that the principal and teacher can work together to improve access in equity in their school.
+School leaders are selected by principals who attended our Summer Institute for principals, so that the principal and teachers can work together to improve access in equity in their school.

 Goals for PALS: